Standing for legislative elections

 Deputies are elected by list, with seats being distributed among the different candidate lists in proportion to the number of votes that they receive: a candidate in a legislative election must therefore be part of a list composed of a group of candidates.
 A list cannot include more candidates than the number of deputies to elect in the district.

-• either by 100 voters registered in the district;
+• 100 registered voters in the district; or

-• or by an outgoing or incumbent deputy elected in the district, or by 3 communal councillors elected in one or more communes within the district.
+• 3 communal councillors elected in one or more communes in the district.

 Independent candidates are considered as forming their own list.